tychovbh/laravel-mvc/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel MVC is created by, and is maintained by Tycho, and is a Laravel/Lumen package to manage all your data via a Repositoru.
+Laravel MVC is created by, and is maintained by Tycho, and is a Laravel/Lumen package to manage all your data via a Repository.
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/tychovbh/laravel-mvc/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md)

 ## Install